 Many years ago, JD received a surprise Ph.D. in creative accounting on Sunday morning at The First Utilitarian Church.
 The overarching and core creed of this church is pragmatism, which it practices religiously.
-Maintaining a transparent and pragmatic appearance means that the church’s financial statements must be posted on its main bulletin board.
-These reports factor out the church’s revenue and expenses into illogical categories and subtotaled in useless ways.
+Maintaining a transparent and pragmatic appearance means that the church must post its financial statements on its main bulletin board.
+These reports factor out the church’s revenue and expenses into illogical categories and subtotal them in useless ways.

 On one particular Sunday, JD paused to look at the financial statements and realized he was looking at total BS.
 He then pointed out the absurdity of the financial statements to the church’s chief theocrat of financial pragmatism.
 JD was immediately admonished for his heresy.

 The theocrat said, “Look, those financial statements have been posted on the bulletin board for months for all to see [true], everyone has looked at them [false], and no one except you has questioned them. [true] So what the hell is wrong with you?
 Why are you trying to stir up trouble?”
 The moral of the story is that financial figures are rarely looked at and can be easily adjusted to show whatever the financial pragmatism the moment might dictate.
 Almost no one will notice or care.

-JD told a Republican friend of his about the way the Oberlin co-ops were being treated.
-He reacted angrily, saying that if he ever treated his employees the way the College has treated the co-ops, he would expect to have a nasty union form in his shop and that he would deserve that fate.
+JD told a Republican friend of his about the way the Oberlin co-ops and union workers were being treated.
+He reacted angrily, saying that if he ever treated his employees the way the College has treated the co-ops and union workers, he would expect to have a nasty union form in his shop and that he would deserve that fate.
 He recognized that dealing honorably with his people and treating them with dignity was a good business practice and a compassionate one.